mgysel/nft-ticketing/README.md

 # TicketChain

 TicketChain is an NFT event ticketing system that allows event organizers to create events and customers to purchase tickets, all on the Ethereum blockchain.
 This was originally built for UNSW's Software Architecture for Blockchain-based Applications, but it has since been expanded.
+The hosted web application on the Ethereum Sepolia Test Network can be viewed [here](https://nft-event-ticketing-0c6fb6610440.herokuapp.com/).

 ## Installation and Dependencies